ececli/Exposure-Notification-on-RPi/README.md

 ## How to Run The Codes

 I write it here in case I forget how to run it in the future.

+Before running the code, some libraries are needed for Raspberry Pi.
+I will make a list of them later.

-First, the bash script (.sh) needs to be executable.
+Next, the bash script (.sh) needs to be executable.
 To achieve this, run

 `chmod +x ContractTracing_BLE.sh`

-Then, run the bash script by typing `./ContractTracing_BLE.sh`
+Finally, run the bash script by typing `./ContractTracing_BLE.sh`

 Done!